corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 # Implementation
 \label{sec:implementation}

-We have implemented the firstlast and lastfirst procedures, together with minmax and maxmin, in the R package landmark [@Brunson2021a].
-Each procedure is implemented in C++ using Rcpp [@Eddelbuettel2011] and separately in R. For ego-rank--based procedures, the user can choose between $\check{q}$ and $\hat{q}$.
+We have implemented the lastfirst procedure, together with maxmin, in the R package landmark [@Brunson2021a].
+Each procedure is implemented for Euclidean distances in C++ using Rcpp [@Eddelbuettel2011] and for many other distance metrics and similarity measures in R using the proxy package [@Meyer2021].
+For ego-rank--based procedures, the user can choose any tie-handling rule.
-The landmark-generating procedures return the indices of the selected landmarks, optionally together with the sets of indices of the points in the cover set (ball or neighborhood) centered at each landmark.
+The landmark-generating procedures return the indices of the selected landmarks, optionally together with the sets of indices of the points in the cover set centered at each landmark.
-In addition to the number of landmarks $m$ and either the radius $\eps$ of the balls or the cardinality $k$ of the neighborhoods, the user may also specify additive and multiplicative extension factors for $m$ and for $\eps$ or $k$.
-These will produce additional landmarks ($m$) and larger cover sets ($\eps$ or $k$) with increased overlaps, in order (for example) to construct more robust nerve complexes.
+In addition to the number of landmarks $n$ and either the radius $\eps$ of the balls or the cardinality $k$ of the neighborhoods, the user may also specify additive and multiplicative extension factors for $n$ and for $\eps$ or $k$.
+These will produce additional landmarks ($n$) and larger cover sets ($\eps$ or $k$) with increased overlaps, in order to construct more redundant covers.

 ## Validation

 We validated the firstlast and lastfirst procedures against several small example data sets, including that of Example\nbs\ref{ex:ego-rank}.
-We also implemented each of the maxmin and lastfirst procedures, using C++ (for Euclidean distances only) and R (which uses the proxy package [@Meyer2021] to calculate distances other than Euclidean), and validated these against each other on several larger data sets, including as part of the benchmark tests reported in the next section.
+We also validated the C++ and R implementations against each other on several larger data sets, including as part of the benchmark tests reported in the next section.
-We invite readers to install the package and experiment with new cases, as well as to request or write any desired additional features.
+We invite readers to experiment with new cases and to request or contribute additional features.

 ## Benchmark tests

-We benchmarked the C++ and R implementations on three data sets: uniform samples from the unit circle $\Sph^1\subset\R^2$ convoluted with Gaussian noise, samples with duplication from the integer lattice $[0,23]\times[0,11]$ using the probability mass function $p(a,b) \propto 2^{-ab}$, and patients recorded at each critical care unit in MIMIC-III using the RT-similarity measure (Section\nbs\ref{sec:data}).
+We benchmarked the C++ and R implementations on three data sets: uniform samples from the unit circle $\Sph^1\subset\R^2$ convoluted with Gaussian noise, samples with duplication from the integer lattice $[0,23]\times[0,11]$ using the probability mass function $p(a,b) \propto 2^{-ab}$, and patients recorded at each critical care unit in MIMIC-III using RT-transformed data and cosine similarity (Section\nbs\ref{sec:data}).
 We conducted benchmarks using the bench package [@Hester2020] on the University of Florida high-performance cluster HiPerGator.

 \begin{figure}